-A PS5 console exclusive, F.I.S.T.: Forged in Shadow Torch is perhaps the best-looking metroidvania currently available.
-It’s also a hell of a lot of fun to play, too.
+A PS5 console exclusive, F.I.S.T.: Forged in Shadow Torch is perhaps the best-looking Metroidvania currently available.
+It’s also a hell of a lot of fun to play.

 Taking control of a rabbit named Rayton, who’s equipped with a giant robotic fist attached to his back, F.I.S.T.: Forged in Shadow Torch challenges players to liberate Torch City from the clutches of the Machine Legion.
 But of course, it won’t be easy.
 As Rayton you’ll need to travel to various areas of the city, freeing your friends and completing other objectives, until you’re finally able to take on the Machine Legion once and for all.

 Aside from its glorious visuals, F.I.S.T.: Forged in Shadow Torch stands out thanks to its challenging but fair combat, complemented by a wealth of skills and upgrades to unlock.
 There are multiple weapons to acquire too, in addition to Rayton’s iconic fist.
-Needless to say, F.I.S.T.: Forged in Shadow Torch is one of the best metroidvania games on PS5 right now.
-Some might even consider it the best.
+Needless to say, F.I.S.T.: Forged in Shadow Torch is certainly one of the best Metroidvania games on PS5 right now.

 In Tales of Iron you play as Redgi, who on a day that should be filled by joy, is instead hit with calamity.
 When frogs invade his kingdom and kill his family, he jumps into action.
 First he must save his people, then think about rebuilding his once glorious land.
 But of course, it isn’t going to be easy.

 As Redgi, you’ll engage in brutal combat inspired by the likes of Dark Souls.
 But there’s also plenty of exploration to be done, and many quests to be completed.
-It’s not the biggest game, so those who like sprawling metroidvanias might not be overly impressed with it.
-But it is one of the most polished and quirkiest metroidvanias on PS5.
+It’s not the biggest game, so those who like sprawling Metroidvanias might not be overly impressed with it.
+But it is one of the most polished and quirkiest Metroidvania games on PS5.

 Combat is tense and challenging, for example, with bosses that demand that you fight at the best of your abilities.
 Chances are you’ll die, die and then die again before overcoming most of them, though even normal enemies can be arduous opponents, too.
 Still, if you’ve got the skills, you’ll find Moonscars to be a thoroughly engrossing affair.